aws-samples/aws-alexa-workshop/content/smart-home/destroy-resource.md

 ---
-title: "Conclusion & Destroy AWS Resources"
+title: "9.
+Cleanup Resources"
 date: 2019-09-05T23:06:51+08:00
 draft: false
 chapter: false
 weight: 211
 ---

 Congratulations!
-Now you have finished all the contents for lab2: How to build a Smart home Skill.
+Now you have concluded this workshop about How to build a Smart home Skill.

 For destroying resources, please check the below.